pgouda89/CreateWorkspace/README.md

 ### CreateWorkspace
 Utility to create Informatica Data Engineering developement workspace.
-Capabilities:
+What to expect from the Utility:
    1. Create new workspace
-   2. Update the existing workspace to specified build
+   2. Update an existing workspace to a specified build
+   3. Creates a script file to configure console environmental variables
+   4. Configurs shortcuts to perform
+      a.
+Pom generation
+      b.
+Maven install
+      c.
+Maven component eclipse
+   5. Works for both Windows and Linux machine.

 **Table of Contents**